arduino/compile-sketches/README.md

 ### `github-token`

 GitHub access token used to get information from the GitHub API.
-Only needed if you're using the size report features with private repositories.
+Only needed for private repositories with `enable-size-deltas-report` set to `true`.
 It will be convenient to use [`${{ secrets.GITHUB_TOKEN }}`](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token).
 Default `""`.

 ### `enable-size-deltas-report`